 San Diego has the most extensive biodiversity of birds and plants in the nation.
-Located underneath the Pacific Flyway, a thousand and thousands of birds visit the cemetery and utilize the vast selection of trees that are available here.
+Located underneath the Pacific Flyway, thousands of birds visit the cemetery and utilize the vast selection of available trees.

 San Diego Bay- The Living Coast Discovery Center

-If you are ever in the area, I highly suggest visiting The Living Coast Discovery Center, down in Chula Vista.
-Here you can learn all about the San Diego Bay ecosystem as well as learn about native animals and plants.
+I highly suggest visiting The Living Coast Discovery Center in Chula Vista if you are ever in the area.
+Here you can learn about the San Diego Bay ecosystem and native animals and plants.

 Tijuana River National Estuarine Research Reserve

-While hiking at Border Field State Park, which is found in the southwest corner of the Tijuana River Estuarine Research Reserve, I found a great surprise.
-At the very beginning of the walking trail, a small Torrey pine tree is growing in the estuary!
+While hiking at Border Field State Park, found in the southwest corner of the Tijuana River Estuarine Research Reserve, I found a great surprise.
+At the beginning of the walking trail, a small Torrey pine tree is growing in the estuary!

 Still, on the Hunt for Torrey Pine Trees

-I am going to have so much fun looking out for Torrey pine trees. every time I am on the coast of San Diego.
+I will have so much fun looking out for Torrey pine trees every time I am on the coast of San Diego.

-Another way of putting it, I am going to actively seek out the Monumental Torrey Pine trees in San Diego.
-A Monumental Tree, (heritage tree), are trees that stand out with great size, width, and age.
-It is a way to recognize and value urban and city trees.
+Another way of putting it is to actively seek out the Monumental Torrey Pine trees in San Diego.
+A Monumental Tree (heritage tree) stands out with great size, width, and age, and it is a way to recognize and value urban and city trees.

-Del Mar officially has named the Torrey pine tree as a Heritage tree for the city.
-No one is allowed to damage or remove any Torrey pine tree in Del Mar without a proper license.
+Del Mar officially has named the Torrey pine tree a Heritage tree for the city.
+No one can damage or remove any Torrey pine tree in Del Mar without a proper license.

 Where are the Monumental Torrey Pine Trees in San Diego?

-The city of Ocean Beach has had a long term affair with the Torrey pine tree, and on Saratoga Ave, there are six heritage trees.
-Over on Long Branch, there is one more, as well an eighth Torrey pine tree on the corner of Greene and Ebers.
+The city of Ocean Beach has had a long-term affair with the Torrey pine tree.
+Over on Saratoga Ave, there are six heritage trees; over on Long Branch, there is one more and an eighth Torrey pine tree on the corner of Greene and Ebers.

-Please check back later, as I am going to visit all of these trees ASAP!
+Please check back later, as I will visit all of these trees ASAP!

 Until next time!